 You have performed all necessary health checks, genetic screenings, and selected the perfect mate for your bitch.
 Now it’s time to work out the details of the mating.

-It is an excellent idea to work out a contract with the owner of the stud dog before breeding takes place.
+It is an excellent idea to work out a contract with the owner of the stud dog well before breeding takes place.
 The agreement concerning stud fees should be in writing and clearly state all obligations and circumstances.
 The contract should be signed by all parties to the transaction, and each signer should receive a copy.
+You may wish to consult a lawyer to help you draft a suitable contract.

 The stud fee is set by the stud dog’s owner.
-The mode of payment may differ.
-The stud owner may request a cash fee, “pick of the litter,” one or more puppies from the resulting litter, etc. The collection of the stud fee is the stud owner’s responsibility.
+The method of payment may vary.
+The stud owner may request a cash fee, “pick of the litter,” one or more puppies from the resulting litter, or other similar method of compensation.
+The collection of the stud fee is the stud owner’s responsibility.
 The contract may state that the owner of the sire is not obligated to sign an AKC litter registration application until the stud fee has been paid.
 Keep in mind that the AKC cannot settle disputes between individuals in regards to contracts and breeding arrangements.

-Good puppies start long before breeding ever takes place.
-Both parents need long-term care — what dog people call conditioning — to produce the best offspring.
+Good puppies start long before mating ever takes place.
+Both parents need long-term pre-breeding care—what dog people call conditioning—to produce the best offspring.
 This means regular veterinary care, screening for genetic problems, pre-breeding tests, and regular exercise and good nutrition.
 Bitches should not be overweight and should have good muscle tone before breeding.
 Additionally, a bitch that is in good mental condition will make a better mother than a bitch that is insecure, snappy, or has an otherwise unstable temperament.

-One month before breeding, the bitch should have a thorough pre-breeding physical examination by a veterinarian.
+One month before mating, the bitch should have a thorough pre-breeding physical examination by a veterinarian, and ideally a veterinarian who is well-versed in and supportive of canine reproduction.
 Her vaccinations should be current, and she should be tested and treated for parasites.

-You may also want to have the bitch and male tested for brucellosis, an infectious bacterial disease that can cause sterility or spontaneous abortion in affected dogs.
+You may also want to have the bitch and dog tested for brucellosis, an infectious bacterial disease that can cause sterility or spontaneous abortion in affected dogs.

 The age at which dogs reach sexual maturity depends to a large extent on their breed.
 Small breeds tend to mature faster than large breeds.
 On average, however, males become fertile after six months of age and reach full sexual maturity by 12 to 15 months.
 Healthy stud dogs may remain sexually active and fertile to old age.
 Adult males are able to mate at any time.

-Bitches have their first estrus (also know as season or heat) after six months of age, although it can occur as late as 18 months to two years of age.
+Bitches have their first estrus (also known as “season” or “heat”) after six months of age, although it can occur as late as 18 months to two years of age.
 Estrus recurs at intervals of approximately six months until late in life.
 During estrus, the female is fertile and will accept a male.
 The bitch should not be bred during her first season.

 The bitch’s cycle is divided into four periods.